 Previously, there wasn’t a simple way to get country-specific affiliate codes to follow a link, meaning that if we referenced a link for an Amazon.com product, but if a user was sent to the UK site and bought the product, we wouldn’t earn the commission.

 Amazon now has OneLink, a built-in feature to solve this problem for the US, Canada, and the UK, but we wanted to receive affiliate income from every country we had an affiliate account with, no matter which Amazon site the affiliate link originated from.
 Amazon OneLink wouldn’t be able to do this for us.

 Late one night, in a simple act of desperation, we searched online for a glimmer of hope and a solution for what now seemed like a total gong show.
 We were launching in a few weeks and this affiliate stuff was just getting to be a bigger and bigger issue.

-Perhaps by divine intervention, or just good searching, we stumbled across Geniuslink.
+Perhaps by divine intervention or just good searching, we stumbled across Geniuslink.
 It seemed too good to be true and like a dream!
-All our problems covered with one service?
+All our problems covered by one service?
 Really?

 - Automatic Global Link Translation?
 Check! (no more lost affiliate income!)

 - Automatic Link Shortening?
 Check! (short links, here we come!)

 - A/B Testing?
 Geniuslink had me with the Global Link Translation feature, but this was going to be awesome!